 5. Licensee, its successors and assigns, by execution of this License Agreement, hereby agrees to assume responsibility for any and all claims and/or damage to persons or property arising out of or in any way related to Licensee’s entry upon City property located at or near Gilman Street or Licensee’s property and does hereby forever waive, release, relinquish, remise and discharge the City, its agents, employees, successors and assigns from any and all losses, costs or expenses (including reasonable attorneys' fees), damages, demands, liabilities, claims, actions, causes of action, suits, or judgments (collectively, "Claims") whatsoever of every name and nature, in law and in equity, including without limitation those related in any manner to any accident or injury to, or death of, any person, or any damage to property occurring on, in or in the vicinity of the License Area, arising out of the presence in and use by the Licensee of the License Area.

-6. Licensee shall _________________ [describe any work being done in the licensed area] in accordance with all approved plans and shall be solely responsible for restoring the License Area to the satisfaction of the City.
+6. Licensee shall install the temporary support of excavation system in accordance with the plans in Exhibit B and shall be solely responsible for restoring the License Area to the satisfaction of the City.

 7. This instrument is a License and no provision hereof shall be construed as conveying an easement or other estate in land.
 This instrument shall be null and void if recorded in the Registry of Deeds.